oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 The build script is pretty similar to what we had before.
 It uses mvn package to create the initial image using jib, but the docker build command in the file is different (don't actually run this, just look at it)

 ```
-$ docker build  --tag my.repo.io/some-id/storefront:latest --tag $REPO/storefront:0.0.1 -f Dockerfile .
+$ docker build  --tag $REPO/storefront:latest --tag $REPO/storefront:0.0.1 -f Dockerfile .
 ```

 Note that we have two --tag commands so the resulting image will be pointed to by two names, not just one.
 Both of the names include the repository information (we use this later on when pushing the images) but they also have a :<something> after the container name we're used to seeing.
 This is used as the version number, this is not processed in any meaningful way that I've discovered (for example I've yet to find a tool that allows you to do something like Version 1.2.4 or later) but by convention you should tag the most recent version with :latest and all images should be tagged with a version number in the form of :<major>.<minor>.<micro> e.g. 1.2.4

-Now the images are tagged with a name that included version and repo information we can push them to a repository, you will need to have logged in to your docker repository (the `docker login` command ) If you are using the VM image we provided then this will have been done for you and for the remainder of this workshop we will use the Oracle Cloud Infrastructure Registry.
+Now the images are tagged with a name that included version and repo information we can push them to a repository, you will need to have logged in to your docker repository (the `docker login` command )

 To push an image to the repository just push it, for example (don't actually run this, just look at it)